 - My other early 1900’s acoustic pianola (‘Autoliszt’ sold by Dale, Forty & Co, UK)

 Ok, collecting books and reading them has been really my thing for decades now.
-Since long ago, I own a fairly large collection of Dutch literature, perhaps the biggest in Sweden – feel free to prove me wrong!
-The collection was initially built up over many years by my dad from the 50-ies and onward and added to by me from the 80-ies.
+Since long ago, I own a fairly large collection of Dutch literature, perhaps (likely) the biggest in Sweden – feel free to prove me wrong!
+The collection was initially built up over many years by my dad starting in the 50-ies and supplemented by me from the 80-ies.
 Due to my move abroad in the late 90-ies, the chances of it ever getting more complete than it is now are slim.

 Lately, a lot of English and Swedish books have been added.
 The English and Swedish additions are mostly crime, fiction, travel and some of the modern classics.
 The authors vary from Dan Simmons to John Grisham and via Michael Connolly to Ernest Hemingway and Harper Lee – quite an American literary collection!

 For various reasons, most of the collection is now in storage rather than on shelves, but I hope to change this soon.
 Meanwhile feel free to tip me on sturdy DIY book shelves.